yeldiRium/yeldirium.de/source/about/index.md

 ## Trivia

 I enjoy optimizing my workspace a lot.
-Therefor I maintain my own [keyboard layout](https://github.com/yeldirium/qmk-neo2) and use a non-standard ErgoDox EZ mechanical keyboard.
+Therefor I have designed my own keyboard layout in two variants for the [Ergodox EZ](https://github.com/yeldiRium/qmk-ergodox-ez-neo2) and the [Corne Keyboard](https://github.com/yeldiRium/qmk-crkbd-neo2).

 Over the years I have tried various IDEs.
-Currently my preferred working environment is **NeoVim**.
+Currently my preferred working environment is [**NeoVim**](https://github.com/yeldiRium/nix-config/tree/main/modules/home-manager/yeldirs/cli/essentials/neovim).

-I prefer working on linux machines and currently use the operating system **NixOS** with a thoroughly customized Hyprland.
+I prefer working on linux machines and currently use the operating system [**NixOS** with a thoroughly customized Hyprland](https://github.com/yeldiRium/nix-config).

 To ensure the safety of my private data, I operate a NAS and because of this I have a lot of experience in managing **backups**.
 </section>